 In 1974, Norman Mailer wrote, The Faith of Graffiti, one of the first literary works that looked at the origins and importance of graffiti in modern urban culture.
 Mailer’s belief was not widespread with many opponents looking at graffiti as no more than vandalism.
-The battle between those two camps have waged ever since, although the graffiti artists, (now given the more politically correct name of street artist), have slowly begun to win the battle.
+The battle between those two camps has waged ever since, although the graffiti artists, (now given the more politically correct name of the street artist), have slowly begun to win the battle.

 The term ‘street artist’ has also evolved and come to be applied to this work because it is often far more detailed and artistic than your average graffiti scribble.
-Where on might associate graffiti with a spray-painted tag or moniker, street art is often far more in-depth.
+Where one might associate graffiti with a spray-painted tag or moniker, street art is often far more in-depth.
 Most use their work to make social or political commentary, often drawing figures or murals with anti-establishment messaging.

 Artists like Banksy and Mr. Brainwash have actually made the public salivate with anticipation as they await their next creative exploits.
 While often unsanctioned, street art allows the artist to bypass the confines of the formal art world where only the elite can participate.
 Communicating directly with the public allows street artists to present socially relevant content while at the same time beautifying the bleak sprawl of urban decay.
 Still, many critics argue that street art is an act of vandalism, centered on the fact that most street artists don’t seek permission from owners of property before scrawling their work onto walls.
 On the one hand, street art is often an aesthetic enhancement and adds to a neighborhood’s local flavor.
 On the other hand, many street artists don’t have the authorization to create the piece, which therefore renders it vandalism.